RustFestEU/blog.rustfest.eu/_posts/2018-09-29-cfp-in-progress.md

 Alan is a software developer with a background in electronics engineering, who lives in Namibia and spends his days coding Javascript and composing choral pieces.
-He saved his first program onto a cassette tape and then proceeded to pop the tape into a stereo just to hear what it’d sound like.
-Turns out that’s a whole genre of music.
+He saved his first program onto a cassette tape and then proceeded to pop the tape into a stereo just to hear what it'd sound like.
+Turns out that's a whole genre of music.

 ### Lee Baillie